-• For Gov Recorder 9 or Interview Recorder 9: set the recording type to Multichannel (MP3) or Multichannel (WAV).
+In the Recording Options preferences tab, set the recording type to Multichannel (MP3).
 Then set the combo box to the number of channels: 2 (the microphone kit provides a stereo audio signal).

 Adjusting Microphone Recording Level

 The recording level is adjusted using the "Rec Level" slider control in SoniClear (displayed when in recording mode).
 All the way to the left is no sound and all the way to the right is maximum recording level.